-Unit 1 consists of approximately 187 km (116 mi) of the Suwannee River and lower Santa Fe River in Alachua, Columbia, Dixie, Gilchrist, Lafavette, Madison, and Suwannee Counties, Florida.
-The unit includes the Suwannee River mainstem from the confluence of Hart Springs (near river kilometer 71) in Dixie-Gilchrist Counties, upstream 137 km (85 mi) to the confluence of the Withlacoochee River in Madison-Suwannee Counties; and the Santa Fe River from its confluence with the Suwannee River in Suwannee-Gilchrist Counties, upstream 50 km (31 mi) to the river's rise in Alachua County.
+Unit 1 consists of approximately 187 km (116 mi) of the Suwannee River and lower Santa Fe River in Alachua, Columbia, Dixie, Gilchrist, Lafayette, Madison, and Suwannee Counties, Florida.
+The unit includes the Suwannee River mainstem from the confluence of Hart Springs (near river kilometer 71) in Dixie and Gilchrist Counties, upstream 137 km (85 mi) to the confluence of the Withlacoochee River in Madison and Suwannee Counties; and the Santa Fe River from its confluence with the Suwannee River in Suwannee and Gilchrist Counties, upstream 50 km (31 mi) to the river's rise in Alachua County.
 The Santa Fe River flows underground for about 5 km (3.1 mi), "sinking" at O'Leno State Park and "rising" at River Rise Preserve State Park.
-The lower and upper portions of the Santa Fe are intermittently connected during high flow event.
+The lower and upper portions of the Santa Fe River are intermittently connected during high flow events.
 The riparian lands along stream reaches in this unit are generally privately owned agricultural or silvicultural lands, or State-owned or -managed conservation lands (Table 1).

 The Suwannee moccasinshell occupies all stream reaches in this unit, which contains most of the physical or biological features essential to the conservation of the Suwannee moccasinshell.
-However, in the Santa Fe River, flow levels have declined over time, and excessive sedimentation and algae growth are a problem; therefore, physical or biological features 1 and 3 are not consistently present in this portion of the unit.
+However, decreases in stream flow and changes in water quality, especially increased nitrogen loads and algae growth, are recognized issues in all stream reaches within the unit (SRWMD 2017, pp. 26-27, 42-50).
+During drought, depressed dissolved oxygen levels and elevated water temperatures may also be degraded in some reaches.
+Therefore, physical or biological features 3 and 4 are not consistently present in the unit.
 Currently, 73 percent of Unit 1 is designated critical habitat for the Gulf sturgeon (a migratory fish).
-Some small urban areas also exist near the two rivers.
-Special management considerations and protections that may be required to address threats within the unit include: Minimizing ground and surface water withdrawals or other actions that alter stream hydrology; reducing the use of fertilizers and pesticides, especially in spring recharge areas and near stream channels; improving treatment of wastewater discharged from permitted facilities and the operation of those facilities; implementing practices that protect or restore riparian buffer areas along stream corridors; prohibiting the removal of pre-cut submerged timber (deadhead logs); establishing and enforcing restrictions on boat speed and length, especially in the lower Santa Fe River.
-Many of these measures must also be implemented in areas upstream of the unit to adequately protect habitat within the unit.
+Some small urban areas also are located near the two

+Special management considerations and protections that may be required to address threats within the unit include: Minimizing ground and surface water withdrawals or other actions that alter stream hydrology; reducing the use of fertilizers and pesticides, especially in spring recharge areas and near stream channels; improving treatment of wastewater discharged from permitted facilities and the operation of those facilities; implementing practices that protect or restore riparian buffer areas along stream corridors; avoidance of physical alternations to the stream channel and floodplain; prohibiting the removal of pre-cut submerged timber (deadhead logs); and establishing and enforcing restrictions on boat speed and length, especially in the lower Santa Fe River.
+Many of these measures would also be implemented in stream reaches upstream of the unit to adequately protect habitat within the unit.
+For example, a large surface mining project is proposed adjacent the New River within the upper Santa Fe River watershed.
+If the mining operation and its associated structures are constructed as currently proposed, we anticipate that physical or biological features 3 and 4 would be negatively impacted to a significant degree within the unit.
+In addition, groundwater discharge via springs is important to maintaining flows and water quality needed by the species, especially during drought (Holcomb et al., 2018, p.
+95).
+Therefore, spring recharge areas and aquifers may also need to be protected in order to fully address threats within the unit.